Applications received after this date will be reviewed by the search committee if the position has not yet been filled.

 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-The School of Public Health at the University of California, Berkeley invites applicants for a pool of qualified temporary lecturers to teach our residential and online programs, including fall and spring classroom instruction, our On-Campus/Online Master of Public Health (OOMPH) online education program, and for Berkeley Summer Sessions.
+The School of Public Health at the University of California, Berkeley invites applicants for a pool of qualified temporary lecturers to teach our residential and online programs, including fall and spring classroom instruction, our On-Campus/Online Master of Public Health (OOMPH) online education program, Berkeley Summer Sessions, and the UCB/UCSF Joint Medical Program (JMP) to teach courses related to medical education in public health for Problem-Based Learning and Clinical Skills & Patient Care curriculum.
 Screening of applicants is ongoing and the number of available positions varies throughout the year.
 The positions are part-time, with a work effort often ranging from 17% to 33%; Berkeley Summer Sessions is paid on a by-agreement basis.

 The lecturer pool will remain open until January 31, 2020 to accommodate the School’s instructional needs.
 To receive full consideration for any openings, please submit a complete application with your area(s) of specialization noted.
 Only completed applications will be reviewed and candidates under consideration will be contacted by the hiring team.
 All Lecturer positions are governed by the policies of the Memorandum of Understanding (MOU) of the UC-AFT union.